FAQ

 Hurtful: Asked AI for a ‘brutal’ site review.
 Got one.
 It even attacked my character.
 Can’t help itself.
 Code following orders.
 Nature of the beast.

-I reckon they do.
-They were programmed by humans.
+I think it does.
+These machines were programmed by humans.
 It’s baked into their algorithms.
 Besides, everyone responds well to good manners.
 So don’t close your browser without saying thanks, like I just did to ChatGPT.
 Meant it, too.